 You can work while receiving CPP after age 65.
 From ages 65 to 70, you can choose whether to continue contributing.
 These additional contributions create Post-Retirement Benefits (PRB), increasing your monthly pension.
 Before age 65, you must continue contributing if working while receiving CPP.

-How does divorce affect my CPP application?
+How does divorce affect my application?

 Divorce allows CPP credit splitting for the years you were married.
 Both ex-spouses can apply to divide pension credits earned during marriage.
 This doesn't require your ex-spouse's consent in most provinces.
 Include your divorce decree when applying and complete the credit split section.